 2 Chronicles 6:12-8:10

 As an athlete, we need to remember we are responsible for our focus or lack thereof.
 We are responsible for being attentive in practice, focused on our games, and to carry out the game plan.
 When we lose focus, our performance and our team suffer.
 We must put things out of our lives that cause us to lose focus.
-For a Christian, this is a perfect picture of how we are to avoid the distractions of the world that cause us to lose focus.
+For a Christian, this is a perfect picture of how we are to avoid the world’s distractions that cause us to lose focus.
 This lack of attention hurts us and the cause of Christ.
-Are you determined to keep your focus?
+Name some spiritual things you need to focus on?

 2 Chronicles 8:11-10:19